-The Egyptians viewed the heart as the seat of intellect and emotions; as such, it played a central role in the rebirth of an individual in the afterlife.
+The Egyptians viewed the heart as the seat of intellect and emotions; thus, it played a central role in the rebirth of an individual in the afterlife.
 The heart of the individual was weighed against the feather representing the goddess of truth, Ma’at, in a judgment process overseen by Osiris, the lord of the underworld.
 The judgment was a frequent subject for funerary art, especially on papyri and coffins.
 Central to the scene was a large balance, with the heart in one pan and either a feather or a tiny figure of Ma’at, in the other pan.
 In most scenes, a demon called Ammit, “the Devourer,” crouches below the balance, anxiously awaiting the outcome.
-Should the heart of the deceased prove to be heavy with wrongdoing, it would be eaten by the demon, and the hope of an afterlife vanished.
-Oddly enough, the Egyptians never seem to have depicted the negative outcome of the weighing, only the joyful individual being received by Osiris and presented with offerings.
+Should the deceased’s heart prove to be heavy with wrongdoing, it would be eaten by the demon, and the hope of an afterlife vanished.
+Oddly enough, the Egyptians never seem to have depicted the negative weighing outcome, only the joyful individual being received by Osiris and presented with offerings.

-It was crucial that the heart remain with the body during the mummification process, in order to be present for the judgment.
-A protective amulet or heart scarab was typically wrapped with the mummy, in case the heart should be damaged or removed.
+The heart needed to remain with the body during the mummification process to be present for the judgment.
+A protective amulet or heart scarab was typically wrapped with the mummy in case the heart should be damaged or removed.
 Such amulets were frequently inscribed with a spell to prevent the heart from bearing false witness against the deceased before Osiris.